nwon24/nlp/nlp.md

 define a sequential series of layers for the data to be fed through.
 Use `nn.linear` to create a module that applies a linear transformation to the input data.
-- Choose a loss and paramter optimisation function.
+- Choose a loss and parameter optimisation function.
 - To train the model, enumerate the training data dataloader (which will come in batches of the batch size), calculate `cost` using the loss function and then use `cost.backward()` to calculate the gradient with respect to each parameter in the model.
-The `step` method of the optimiser then updates the paramters.
+The `step` method of the optimiser then updates the parameters.
 Use the `zero_grad` method of the optimiser to reset the gradient---otherwise it accumulates.
 - To test the model, use `torch.no_grad`  to ensure no gradients are computed.